tdex-network/tdex-docs/tdex-cli.md

 $ nigiri faucet --liquid TRADER_ADDRESS_HERE
 ```

-Now our trader account owns LBTC, so he can use `trade` to SELL them (and so buy some altcoins!)
+Our trader account owns LBTC, thus he can use `trade` to SELL them (and so buy some altcoins!).

 ```sh
 # list the market available